 Oak Leaf dive site, is a new dive site in Nanoose Bay, that you may not be aware of.

-It is relatively new, and was created inadvertently by the developer of a new sub division.
-There is a nice park, good trails, an outhouse, and multiple beach locations for easy access of diving.
+It is relatively untouched, and as a dive location, has a very nice park with good trails, an outhouse, and multiple beach locations for easy access of diving.

 This new site is a great location for diving, as well as a place to enjoy a picnic.
 This is a beautiful point of land, boasting excellent views, and is sure to become one of your favorite sites.